BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Sending money

+This section describes how to use ReadyRemit REST API operations to send money from a sender to a recipient.
+The operations help you build relevant forms for end-user input, instantiate receiver and receiver-account objects in ReadyRemit, and complete the transfer of funds:

+DIAGRAM

 1. Call <a href="https://documenter.getpostman.com/view/8773841/UVksNEt7#231a6946-f65e-4d25-bb45-8192da72177e" target="_blank">Create Access Token</a> to obtain an access token required by all other ReadyRemit REST API operations.

 1. Call <a href="https://documenter.getpostman.com/view/8773841/UVksNEt7#8f01eb59-3eb5-4eea-8e5a-f7f5e97e4d36" target="_blank">Get Countries and Currencies</a> to get a list of the recipient countries/currencies you support.